4Benj/PenelopeOS/README.md

 I'm not sure how far I'll take this project, but I'll try to make it as good as I can.

 This project is inspired by the [Writing an OS in Rust](https://os.phil-opp.com/) blog series by Philipp Oppermann.

-Also this is my second Penelope OS project, the first one was being written in C and was also made out of procrastination from last year's university exam studies.
+Also, this is my second Penelope OS project, the first one was written in C and was also made out of procrastination from last year's university exam studies.

 ## Building
 To build the project, you need to have the following tools installed: